gmr/helper/README.md

 In order to allow for customizable console output when running in the foreground and no console output when daemonized, a "debug_only" node has been added to the standard dictConfig format in the handler section.
-This method is evaluated in the clihelper._setup_logging method and removed, if present, prior to passing the dictionary to dictConfig if present.
+This method is evaluated in the clihelper.Logging and removed, if present, prior to passing the dictionary to dictConfig if present.

 If the value is set to true and the application is not running in the foreground, the configuration for the handler and references to it will be removed from the